ayushbaid/ayushbaid.github.io/README.md

 Data is the key to unlock new insights, and validate hypothesis we might be holding since a long time.

-Currently, I am working on characterising the competitiveness of different football leagues.
+Currently, I wrote a short script to gain some insights on the competitiveness of different football leagues.
 European football has five big leagues: English, Spanish, German, French, and Italian.
 You can find the work [here](https://ayushbaid.github.io/football_stats).